Tishacy/MSpider/README.md

 # MTSpider

-A Multi-threaded Spider wrapper that could make your spider multi-threaded easily, helping you crawl website faster. :zap: :zap: :zap:
+A Multi-threaded Spider wrapper that could make your spider multi-threaded easily, helping you crawl website faster. :zap:

 *Note that this is for python3 only.*